BUMETCS673/project-team-6/team.md

 ## Chenghao Ye
 Hello, my name is Chenghao.
 I came from Econ and Finance background looking to switch my major into SDE.
 I am currently looking for jobs as software engineer.

+## Devon Dudley
+Hello, my name is Devon.
+I work with many startups and VCs with ambitions of becoming a Venture Capital Associate by the time I graduate with part-time gigs developing for startups and sitting on boards for early-stage companies.